 - Plenty of display cases for trophies and awards, including trophies from Monson Academy, Wilbraham Academy and Wesleyan Academy

-Off-campus areas include ski meets at Berkshire East and golf practice and home matches at the Country Club of Wilbraham.
+Off-campus areas include ski meets at Berkshire East and golf practice and home matches at GreatHorse and the Country Club of Wilbraham.

 The Dennis W. Ferry Baseball field was redone in 2009 with a generous donation from the Callahan family in honor of their friend Dennis Ferry ’76.
 In 1976, postgraduate Dennis Ferry was one of the top athletes at WMA.
-He excelled in football, hockey and baseball and was named MVP in all three sports.
-Sadly, in 2006 Dennis’ life was cut short by a heart attack.
+He exceled in football, hockey and baseball and was named MVP in all three sports.
+Sadly, Dennis’ life was cut short by a heart attack in 2006.

-WMA's gym has two basketball/volleyball courts and bleachers along with an electronic scoreboard.
+WMA's gym has two basketball/volleyball courts and new bleachers.

-In 1952 Greenhalgh Gymnasium was first built and named after George T. Greenhalgh.
+In 1952, Greenhalgh Gymnasium was built and named after George T. Greenhalgh.
 This building was connected to the Corbin Field House named for Chester C. Corbin, a Wilbraham student and Trustee.
 This structure was the original carriage house from Rich Hall.

-Hugh Harrell Field is used mainly for WMA’s Rugby program.
-In 2014, on the program’s five-year anniversary, the field was rededicated to Mr. Harrell after some improvements were made to the location: the pitch was graded, a stone wall was built along the road and an entrance gate to the field was added.
+Hugh Harrell Field, located on Mountain Road, is used mainly for WMA’s Rugby program.
+In 2014, on the program’s five-year anniversary, the field was rededicated to Mr. Harrell after some improvements were made to the location.

 The Phil Shaw Track was named for legendary Wilbraham Academy faculty member and coach for 18 years Phil Shaw.
 He made a lasting impression on the hearts and minds of his students both in the classroom and on the track and soccer field.